 Before deciding the best way to navigate the Riverwalk, it is important to know that the Riverwalk is divided into four main segments—the 3.6-mile Museum Reach featuring urban parks and museums (north of Downtown); the historic, 3.2-mile Downtown Riverwalk “loop” section where most of the shops and restaurants are located (see map below, the Downtown “loop” is in the center); the one-mile Eagleland section anchored by the Blue Star Arts Complex and the Southtown and King William neighborhoods (south of downtown); and the eight-mile Mission Reach (way south of downtown).
 Any of these segments can be accessed by walking or biking.
 Also check out this detailed map.
 Only Downtown and the Museum Reach can be accessed by the Rio River Taxi boats.
 The Rio Barge Tour boat only covers the Downtown loop.

 Walking: This is a very enjoyable experience and best way to stop often to admire the artwork and scenery.

-Rio River Taxi: When your feet get tired or you just want to take a relaxing cruise along the river (although when the boat is really crowded, the ride might not be all that relaxing), flag down the Rio River Taxi.
-Not to be confused with the River Barge Tour boats which look the same, the Rio River Taxi boats have checkered flags displayed at the stern.
+Go Rio River Shuttle: When your feet get tired or you just want to take a relaxing cruise along the river (although when the boat is really crowded, the ride might not be all that relaxing), flag down the Go Rio River Shuttle.
+Not to be confused with the Go Rio Narrated Cruise Tour boats which look the same, the Rio River Taxi boats have checkered flags displayed at the stern.
 Buy tickets on board with cash or credit.
 There are various options available for purchase: